khaors/geocompr/main.md

 Again, although there is no universal answer there is a sensible default CRS: Universal Transverse Mercator ([UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)).
 UTM is not actually a single CRS but a system of CRSs that covers the entire world, and breaks it into 60 segments, each containing 6 lines of longitude.
 All UTM projections have the same datum (WGS84) and their EPSG codes run sequentially from 32601 to 32660.
-This makes it possible to create a function (we'll call it `lonlat2UTM`) to calculate the EPSG code associated with any point on the planet as follows:
+This makes it possible to create a function (we'll call it `lonlat2UTM`) to calculate the EPSG code associated with any point on the planet as follows:^[
+Thanks to Josh O'Brien who provided the basis for this function in an answer to a question on [stackoverflow](https://stackoverflow.com/questions/9186496).
+]

 ```r